isc-projects/stork/doc/usage.rst

 To manage users, click on the ``Configuration`` menu and choose ``Users``.
 You will see a list of existing users.
 At the very least, there will be user ``admin``.

 To add new user, click ``Create User Account``.
-A new screen will open that will let you specify the new account parameters.
+A new tab will opened that will let you specify the new account parameters.
 Some fields have specific restrictions.
 Username can consist of only letters, numbers and underscore.
 E-mail field is optional.
 However, if specified, it must be a well formed e-mail.
 First and lastname fields are mandatory.
 Password must only contain letters, digits,